Cyprus Investment Programme

 Cyprus Investment Programme: How it Works

-Approximately 3-4 weeks in advance, the Investor and his/her family members should begin preparing the relevant documents required for the application process.
+Investor and spouse prepare relevant documents required for the application process.
 These include:

 - Marriage certificate